-Aoxin's net cash flows generated from operating activities in FY2023 was RMB17.8 million.
-This was mainly attributable to operating cash inflows before changes in working capital of RMB22.1 million and partially offset by increase in trade and other receivables of RMB3.2 million and increase in inventories of RMB0.6 million.
+The Group's net cash flows generated from operating activities in FY2024 was RMB30.2 million.
+This was mainly attributable to operating cash inflows before changes in working capital of RMB30.1 million and increase in trade and other payables of RMB2.1 million, and partially offset by increase in trade and other receivables of RMB2.4 million.

-Net cash generated from investing activities in FY2023 was RMB6.6 million, which was mainly attributable to receipt of dividend income from its associate company.
-This was partially offset by the acquisition of plant and equipment for the Group's operations.
+Net cash used in investing activities in FY2024 was RMB2.2 million, which was mainly due to acquisition of plant and equipment for the Group's operations.

-Net cash flows used in financing activities in FY2023 was RMB13.6 million, mainly due to the repayment of lease liabilities and interest as well as repayment of bank loans and bills payable.
+Net cash flows used in financing activities in FY2024 was RMB9.3 million, mainly due to the repayment of lease liabilities and interest as well as repayment of bank loan.

-As a result of the above, the Group's cash and cash equivalents stood at RMB51.2 million as at 31 December 2023.
+As a result of the above, the Group's cash and cash equivalents stood at RMB69.9 million as at 31 December 2024.